May the Journey be Yours

 History of The Birth Map

-The term ‘birth map’ was coined by Catherine Bell in 2014, to better describe the process she was using for her birth preparation.
-She found that using the term ‘plan’ was problematic, and the alternatives offered, such as ‘wishes’ and ‘preferences, were diminishing her intent.
-In preparing for her 4th birth, in 2016, she actively used the term and the process she had devised to prepare.
+The term ‘birth map’ was coined by Catherine Bell in 2014 to better describe the process she was using for her birth preparation.
+She found that using the term ‘plan’ was problematic, and the alternatives offered, such as ‘wishes’ and ‘preferences’, were diminishing her intent.
+In preparing for her fourth birth, in 2016, she actively used the term and the process she had devised to prepare.
 She found that communication was easier and her decision making more confident.
 Her care provider was more open to discussing her needs, and she was able to receive information specific to her circumstances.
-In 2018 she published the her book, The Birth Map, to help others to use this process.
+In 2018, she published her book, The Birth Map, to help others use this process.
 The Game of Birth was first published in 2021 as a tabletop game and a simple online ‘adventure’.
 Catherine has been training Birth Cartographers since 2021.

 Future of The Birth Map